TR-8

 .str "string"

-Include the string as literal bytes.
-Use \" to escape a quote and \\ to escape de backslash.
-The string is not zero ended, use .db to add a zero if needed.
+to escape de backslash.
+The string is not zero ended, use .db

 .ds count, imm

-Generates count bytes with value imm.
+bytes with value imm

 .equ id value